USS Arizona Memorial: By politicians

-USINDOPACOM Commander Admiral Harry B. Harris Jr., U.S. President Barack Obama, Japanese Prime Minister Shinzō Abe, and a U.S. Navy sailor at the Memorial, 27 December 2016.
+USINDOPACOM Commander Admiral Harry B. Harris Jr., U.S. president Barack Obama, Japanese prime minister Shinzō Abe, and a U.S. Navy sailor at the Memorial, 27 December 2016.

-Since it was formally dedicated in 1962, every U.S. President has made a pilgrimage to the memorial, presenting a wreath and scattering flowers over Arizona in honor of the Americans who perished there.
-On December 27, 2016, Japanese Prime Minister Shinzō Abe visited the memorial with President Barack Obama and paid respects to fallen service members there.
-Abe is the first Prime Minister of Japan to visit the USS Arizona Memorial, 75 years after the Japanese attack.
-It was a reciprocal visit to Obama's visit of Hiroshima Peace Memorial on May 27, 2016 as the first visit by a sitting U.S. President.
-When Abe planned the visit, he mistakenly thought he would be the first sitting prime minister to visit Honolulu, not knowing three of his predecessors paid quiet but official visits in 1951, 1956 and 1957, including his grandfather in 1957.
+Since it was formally dedicated in 1962, every U.S. president has made a pilgrimage to the memorial, presenting a wreath and scattering flowers over Arizona in honor of the Americans who perished there.
+On December 27, 2016, Japanese prime minister Shinzō Abe visited the memorial with President Barack Obama and paid respects to fallen service members there.
+Abe is the first prime minister of Japan to visit the USS Arizona Memorial, 75 years after the Japanese attack.
+It was a reciprocal visit to Obama's visit of Hiroshima Peace Memorial on May 27, 2016, as the first visit by a sitting U.S. president.
+When Abe planned the visit, he mistakenly thought he would be the first sitting prime minister to visit Pearl Harbor, not knowing three of his predecessors paid quiet but official visits in 1951, 1956 and 1957, including his grandfather in 1957.
 To ensure Abe's visit would be unprecedented, the USS Arizona Memorial was chosen.

+In the summer of 2025 FBI Director Kash Patel snorkeled around the ship's wreckage.